Skip to main contentSkip to main navigationSkip to footer content

 Public Safety prepares its annual Crime Statistics Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The full text of this report can be located on our website.

-This report is prepared in cooperation with the local law enforcement agencies having primary jurisdiction of our Chicago campus and those agencies having jurisdiction over the locations where the University conducts field-based programs and contracts off-campus resident student housing.
+This report is prepared in cooperation with the local law enforcement agencies having primary jurisdiction of our Chicago campus and those agencies having jurisdiction over the locations where the University conducts field-based programs.

-Campus crime, arrest and referral statistics include those reported to Public Safety and designated campus officials from Student Life, Human Resources, Deans of Students, Residential Life and Student Life, Athletics, Counseling Center, Career Development Center, Student Advising Center, the Health Center and Campus Ministry.
+Campus crime, arrest and referral statistics include those reported to Public Safety and designated campus officials from Student Life, Human Resources, Dean of Students, Athletics, Counseling Center, Career Development Center, Student Advising Center, Health Center and Campus Ministry.
 Except for mandatory reporting requirements of state law, a procedure is in place to anonymously capture crime statistics disclosed confidentially to University professional counselors, medical personnel, and pastoral-ministry staff.

 Each year, an email notification is made to all enrolled students, staff and faculty that provides the website to access this report.
 Copies of the report may also be obtained at the Public Safety Office located in the Campus Service Center.
 All prospective employees may obtain a copy from Public Safety or Human Resources.